nayounsang/relation-map/README.md

 - A 1:N relationship between "one" and "many" is maintained when updating, adding and deleting.
 - Quick modification and access to "one" and "many" are possible.
 - Duplication is not allowed for the same "one" and "many".

+### Term Explanation
+- one: Represents a unique key in the OneToManyMap structure, which can be associated with multiple `many`.
+Each `one` can have several corresponding `many` values, but each `many` value can only belong to a single `one`.
+For example, in a teacher-student relationship, a teacher (one) can have multiple students (many), but each student is linked to only one teacher in this context.

+- many: Represents values that are associated with a single `one`.
+Each many value is connected to only one `one`, ensuring that it does not belong to multiple `one` keys simultaneously.
+This is crucial for maintaining the 1 relationship where `one` key is mapped to multiple values without overlapping with other keys.
+Using the teacher-student analogy, each student (many) is linked to one specific teacher (one).

 ### Usage